michaelhartmayer/scratchdog/drmario/drmario.spec.md

         6.3.1.
 Virus Count = 4 * (Level + 1).
         6.3.2.
 Maximum virus count is capped at 84 (Level 20+).
 7. Technical Details
     7.1.
 There should only be one game canvas on screen at a given time.
+8. UI
+    8.1.
+Pill Bottle
+        8.1.1.
+The play area is contained within a medicine bottle shape.
+        8.1.2.
+The bottle has a narrow neck opening at the top where pills enter.
+        8.1.3.
+The bottle is translucent with a slight glass-like appearance.
+    8.2.
+Colors
+        8.2.1.
+Red: A vibrant cherry red (#FF0000 or similar).
+        8.2.2.
+Yellow: A bright golden yellow (#FFFF00 or similar).
+        8.2.3.
+Blue: A deep royal blue (#0000FF or similar).
+    8.3.
+Viruses
+        8.3.1.
+Viruses are small animated creatures with distinct faces.
+        8.3.2.
+Each color virus has a unique appearance/expression.
+        8.3.3.
+Viruses wiggle or animate slightly when idle.
+    8.4.
+Pills
+        8.4.1.
+Pills are capsule-shaped with two colored halves.
+        8.4.2.
+Each half is a solid color (R/Y/B).
+        8.4.3.
+Pills have a slight 3D shading/highlight effect.